-When you arrive the radiation therapist will provide information on how to prepare your bladder which is specific to your body (how much water to drink).
+When you arrive the radiation therapist will provide information on how to prepare your bladder (how much water to drink).

 You will be given information on the radiotherapy process and side effects.
 It is important to understand what is going to happen